Mumbai Suburban Railway: Air-conditioned rakes

-Discussion on AC coaches first began in 2002 and was planned to be introduced in 2013.
+Discussion for AC coaches first began in 2002 and was planned to be commenced in 2013.
 However, major delays in finalizing the rakes' design and procurement of material deferred the project.

 The first air-conditioned rake for use on the suburban system was built by the Integral Coach Factory in Chennai–BHEL EMU at a cost of over ₹50 crore, and arrived in Mumbai on 5 April 2016.
 The rake has a seating capacity of 1,028 passengers, and standing room for up to 6,000 passengers.
 The 12 coach rake is configured as two sets of 6 interconnected bogies, meaning passengers can walk between coaches but only up to a maximum of 6 coaches.
 The train is also equipped with a new electrical system and software, automatic doors with emergency opening features, and GPS-based destination display on LED indicators.
 The old system of pulling a chain to halt the train was replaced by four intercoms per coach that enable commuters to communicate with the driver.

 Both CR and WR competed to acquire the rake, with WR even announcing a time table for operating the air-conditioned rake.
 Union Railway Minister Suresh Prabhu announced that the rake would be transferred to CR on 16 March 2016.
-However, at a height of 4.335 meters the rake exceeds the maximum clearance height of 4.270 meters for EMU coaches on the Central Line.
+However, at a height of 4.335 meters, the rake exceeds the maximum clearance height of 4.270 meters for EMU coaches on the Central Line.
 In particular, the rake cannot clear some of the low-height British-era bridges between CSMT and Kurla.
 Then Central Railway general manager Sunil Kumar Sood insisted that CR was conduct trials and operate the rake on the Harbour Line.
 After acquiring the rake, CR conducted tests, safety, and mobility checks, and trial runs under the supervision of the RDSO.
 However, following Sood's retirement, CR abandoned plans to operate the rake in December 2016.
 CR informed the Railway Board that it could not operate the rake due to the clearance issue, and the Railway Board directed them to transfer the rake to WR.
 The rake was transferred to WR on 12 May 2017.
 WR General Manager Anil Kumar Gupta stated that rake would begin commercial operations on the Western Line after WR conducted its own tests and trial runs and receiving regulatory approvals.
 Although there are some clearance issues on the Western Line as well, Gupta stated that these could be rectified.